 As we’ve been traveling through Mexico with kids, we’ve been trying to experience as much of the country as we can.
 Besides the standard Mexico family holidays activities, we’ve been actively trying to step out of our comfort zone and try things that we’ve never done before.
 This week, I had a chance to do something that was new to me: horseback riding in Mexico!

 One of my favorite things about travel is having opportunities to try new things.
 While we’ve been in Mexico, I’ve had a chance to participate in a traditional temezcal ceremony (indigenous sweat lodge cleansing ritual), watched a Lucha Libre match, and seen Monarch butterflies in migration.

-So when the opportunity to go horseback riding in Mexico with a company called Turismo Alternativo en Guanajuato arose, of course I had to take it!
+So when we were invited to go horseback riding in Mexico with a company called Turismo Alternativo en Guanajuato arose, of course I had to take it!

 Experiencing the outdoors with Turismo Alternativo en Guanajuato